mosecorg/mosec/README.md

 # mosec
-Model Serving Efficient in Cloud
+Model Serving made Efficient in the Cloud.